St Eunan's College: "Free education" and demise of boarding: 1971–present

-The Rev. Austin Laverty, ninth president of the college, had also studied there and, like the Rev. McLoone and the Rev. McMahon, held the posts of Dean and Bursar.
+Austin Laverty, ninth president of the college, had also studied there and, like McLoone and McMahon, held the posts of Dean and Bursar.
 Appointed to the presidency in 1971, he steered the college through the difficult years that followed the introduction of "free education" by Donogh O'Malley, who made the decision without consulting his colleagues in cabinet.
 With a growing population of children to be accommodated, the curriculum overhauled, and classical subjects demoted to suit the needs of the less able, the less academic child introduced to the realities of an advanced secondary education, an extension to the college was required by the mid-1970s.
 Work got underway in 1977, ended in 1979, and the "New Building" was inaugurated in 1981, the 75th anniversary of the college's foundation.
-The Rev. Laverty began improvements to the college's boarding facilities but departed in January 1982 to become cathedral parish administrator.
+Laverty began improvements to the college's boarding facilities but departed in January 1982 to become cathedral parish administrator.

-The Rev. Daniel Carr, tenth president of the college, studied there too and joined the staff.
-During nearly seven years as president, the Rev. Carr continued improvements begun under his predecessor and encouraged the college's first computer network of BBCs (a first for the county).
+Daniel Carr, tenth president of the college, studied there too and joined the staff.
+During nearly seven years as president, Carr continued improvements begun under his predecessor and encouraged the college's first computer network of BBCs (a first for the county).
 The first computer in the school was an Apple II.
 Edward Harvey was the teacher who began a computer club at the college in 1980.
-With the number of boarders declining under the Rev. Carr's Presidency, some dormitories could be turned into classrooms.
-In 1988, the Rev. Carr was sent to the same remote village in another part of the county as the Rev. Dr. Cunnea (who had retired), though the Rev. Carr recovered to receive the title of monsignor.
+With the number of boarders declining under Carr's presidency, some dormitories could be turned into classrooms.
+In 1988, Carr was sent to the same remote village in another part of the county as Cunnea (who had retired), though Carr recovered to receive the title of monsignor.

-The Rev. Cathal O'Fearrai, eleventh president of the college, had been recalled from Dublin in 1982 by Bishop of Raphoe Séamus Hegarty and posted to the college's teaching staff.
-Six years later he became President, overseeing the creation of a computer laboratory, an all-weather pitch, and a front playing field.
+Cathal O'Fearrai, eleventh president of the college, had been recalled from Dublin in 1982 by Bishop of Raphoe Séamus Hegarty and posted to the college's teaching staff.
+Six years later he became president, overseeing the creation of a computer laboratory, an all-weather pitch, and a front playing field.
 With the development of secondary schools in the county, the number of boarders at the college continued to decline and in 1992 the college's boarding wing was shut.
 This allowed the president to create a library and more classrooms from the last available boarding facilities, an achievement completed before he was sent away in 1996.